tagmus-software/clean-arc/README.md

 ## Logging

-In case you need to visualize better your terminal output if you're using pino as your logging tool just install [pino-pretty](https://github.com/pinojs/pino-pretty) with the following command:
+In case you need to visualize better your terminal output if you're using Pino as your logging tool just install [pino-pretty](https://github.com/pinojs/pino-pretty) with the following command:

 ```bash
 npm install --save-dev pino-pretty
 ```

-and then in the `src/main.ts` file you edit the line creating your application with the following configuration for pretty log
+and then in the `src/main.ts` file, you edit the line creating your application with the following configuration for pretty log

 ```typescript
   const app = await ApplicationFactory.createHttpApplication({